jbhender/CSCAR_Workshops/R_by_Example/func_prog_dplyr/README.md

 ```

 We use the `function` keyword along with 0 or more agruments.
 Arguments can
 be given defaults.
-Optional arguments can default to NULL.
+Optional arguments can default to `NULL`.

-A good style rule is to always document a functions inputs and outputs:
+A good style rule is to always document a function's inputs and outputs
+after briefly describing what it does:

 ```r